geekyguy1705/geekyguy1705.github.io/src/content/posts/Docker vs Podman/index.md

 ## Final Thoughts

 Both Docker and Podman have carved their niches in the container orchestration landscape.
 Docker’s widespread adoption and user-friendly tooling are complemented by Podman’s focus on security, daemon-less operation, and modularity.
-In 2025, the key is to understand your project’s unique needs—whether you prefer an all-in-one solution or a combination that leverages the strengths of both tools.
+In 2025, the key is to understand your project’s unique needs — whether you prefer an all-in-one solution or a combination that leverages the strengths of both tools.

 Thanks for reading, and stay tuned as we continue to explore the evolving world of container technology.
 Until next time, keep learning and stay secure!